Aspirational Research: A Key Component of Your Strategic Planning Process

 TCG worked with the Crawfordsville Masonic Temple Foundation on a strategic plan to help them cast a vision for their historic building and event center.
 TCG identified organizations based on community population demographics, financial asset sizes, and potential opportunities for the Crawfordsville Masonic Temple Foundation to pursue.
 We sought to understand the history and development of the building, the event center rental details, and general financial income and expenses.

-TCG worked with the Indiana Department of Child Services to develop a strategic plan to inform the prevention of child abuse and neglect for the state and local communities.
+TCG worked with the Indiana Department of Child Services to develop a strategic planning process to inform the prevention of child abuse and neglect for the state and local communities.
 We completed aspirational research that focused on the three types of prevention: primary, secondary, and tertiary.
-TCG summarized the different program models for each category and the different ways that states and local communities were implementing them.
+TCG summarized the different program models for each category and how states and local communities implemented them.

 By including this aspirational research in our strategic planning process, we help our clients be inspired about what is possible for their future.
-Sometimes we find nonprofit organizations are “stuck” but don’t know of other pathways or possibilities.
-When we feature other models and peer organizations, it can inspire the future and also clarity of a way forward.
+Sometimes, nonprofit organizations are “stuck” but don’t know other pathways or possibilities.
+When we feature other models and peer organizations, it can inspire the future and clarify a way forward.

 Related Articles